Top 5 Cobalt Miners To Consider

 Katanga Mining is a Swiss mining company (majority owned by Glencore) with copper and cobalt mines in the Katanga province of the DRC.
 It owns 75% of the mines, with partner Gecamines (Congo Government owned) owning 25%.
 It is reported to have by far the world's largest reserves of cobalt.
 According to the company website, "Katanga Mining Limited operates a large-scale copper-cobalt project with substantial high-grade mineral reserves and integrated metallurgical operations in the DRC.
 Our single-site operation, which comprises brownfield assets and new facilities under construction, will have one of the lowest unit production costs in the world, net of by-product credits."
 After closing in September 2015, the mine is now set to re-open in late 2017 or 2018, and is currently undergoing waste stripping and an $880 million upgrade to its processing plants, to significantly improve recoveries and operating unit costs when processing resumes.

 I see the stock as very undervalued, due to the fact it is not currently in production, and the risks of doing business in the DRC.
-Katanga is a turnaround story and could be re-rated as soon as it recommence production.
+Katanga is a turnaround story and could be re-rated as soon as it recommences production.
 The stock price is around 10 times lower than where it was back in 2011 and 2012.
 If we see copper and cobalt prices move back to 2011 and 2012 levels, Katanga will be a multi-bagger.
 Katanga is currently my favorite cobalt stock, due to its massive resource, and current discounted valuation.
 It could also be another possible takeover target for the Chinese.
 Investors will need some patience and understanding of the risks of investing in companies mining in the DRC.

 Currently, it is trading on a market cap of CAD 229m, with no 2017 PE.
 The chart below is not updated as mining was suspended in 2015.
 My very preliminary model (still being improved as no production numbers as guidance) has a price target of CAD 1.43 by end 2019.
 A high-risk, high-reward stock.